akheron/typera-openapi/README.md

 ![Build](https://github.com/akheron/typera-openapi/workflows/tests/badge.svg)

-`typera-openapi` is an experimental tool that automatically creates [OpenAPI v3] definitions for projects that use [typera] for routes.
+`typera-openapi` is an tool that automatically creates [OpenAPI v3] definitions for projects that use [typera] for routes.

 ## Getting started